crunchy-devops/jenkins-pic/FIRST_JOBS.md

+# First Jobs
-# Change admin password
+## Change admin password
 click on admin in a left upper right hand side of a screen
 Hit configure
 and change the password by pressing

-# First jobs
+## First jobs
 We are going to set up our first jobs

-## Hello world
+## echo "Test"
 Go to jenkins, select New Items
-Type a name, hit freestyle and OK
+Type a name my_first_job, hit freestyle and OK
 select build Execute a shell
+type echo "test"
+and press  apply and save
+Press Build Now
+See the result by pressing the build #1 and got to console output

 ## install github plugin and maven plugin
 manage jenkins -> plugin manager